hyphop/oowow/docs/oowow-user-manual.md

 Live life easily with OOWOW!

-## What is the meaning of “OOWOW”?
+## What is the meaning of "OOWOW"?

 oowow - infinity level wow (will be a new 77th word in the English dictionary)